richard67/mod_rfvideo/README.md

 But there is no documentation yet, and currently I won't be able to provide any support, so you would have to explore on your own how it works.

 This might change when I find the time.

+Finally, if you are looking for the same kind of module for audio, check my Audio Player Module for Joomla here https://github.com/richard67/mod_rfaudio .